The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Abstract

 \section{Abstract}

-We construct a canonical Hausdorff complex analytic moduli space of Fano manifolds with K\"ahler-Ricci solitons.
-This enlarges the moduli space of Fano manifolds with K\"ahler-Einstein metrics.
-We discover a moment map picture for K\"ahler-Ricci solitons, and give complex analytic charts on the topological space consisting of K\"ahler-Ricci solitons, by studying differential geometric aspects of this moment map.
-Some stacky words and arguments on Gromov-Hausdorff convergence help to glue them together in the holomorphic manner.
+We construct a canonical Hausdorff complex analytic moduli space of Fano manifolds with K\"ahler--Ricci solitons.
+This enlarges the moduli space of Fano manifolds with K\"ahler--Einstein metrics.
+We discover a moment map picture for K\"ahler--Ricci solitons, and give complex analytic charts on the topological space consisting of K\"ahler--Ricci solitons, by studying differential geometric aspects of this moment map.
+Some stacky words and arguments on Gromov--Hausdorff convergence help to glue them together in the holomorphic manner.